Belar/space-cli/readme.md

 **Example commands:**
 `space settings --tz Asia/Shanghai` - save Asia/Shanghai as preferred time zone
-`space launch --tz` - Command will automatically use Asia/Shanghai for time convertion, unless different time zone is specified
+`space launch --tz` - Command will automatically use Asia/Shanghai for time conversion, unless different time zone is specified

 Space CLI is in active development, to see currently available commands and options, use `space -h`.